Follow the step by step process or choose what situation that best describes you:

 Multistate Professional Responsibility Exam (MPRE)

-You must also pass the Multistate Professional Responsibility Exam (MPRE) within two years of passing Rhode Island bar exam before Rhode Island bar admission will occur.
+You must also pass the Multistate Professional Responsibility Exam (MPRE) within two years of passing the Rhode Island bar exam before Rhode Island bar admission will occur.
 You may apply online with the NCBE to take this test.

 Attorneys’ Exam